 In addition, many people in Garland have jobs in agriculture, more so than in most other communities in America.
 As a result, you will see quite a number of farms around town.

-As is often the case in a small town, Garland doesn't have a public transportation system that people use for their commute.
+Garland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Garland has a very low overall level of education: only 8.93% of people over 25 hold a 4-year college degree or higher.
+The citizens of Garland have a very low rate of college education: just 8.93% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Garland in 2022 was $15,334, which is low income relative to North Carolina and the nation.
 This equates to an annual income of $61,336 for a family of four.
 Garland also has one of the higher rates of people living in poverty in the nation, with 46.48% of its population below the federal poverty line.